milesroxas/Flint/src/presets/README.md

   - `grammar: clientFirstGrammar`
   - `roles: clientFirstRoles`
   - `rules: Rule[]` focused on Client‑first naming and structure
+  - `contextConfig` (optional): supplies `wrapSuffix`, `parentClassPatterns`, and child-group tokenization/validation settings

 Initialization

-- The active preset is set via `ensureLinterInitialized(mode, preset)` in `linter.factory.ts` and drives grammar/role selection at runtime
+- The active preset is set via `ensureLinterInitialized(mode, preset)` in `linter.factory.ts` and drives grammar/role selection at runtime.
+Services instantiate the element-context classifier with the active preset’s `contextConfig`.